PaulGreer1/Ripples/README.md

 To execute the program:

--1 Ensure that you have Python's Tkinter module installed.
+1. Ensure that you have Python's Tkinter module installed.

-- Open a terminal.
+2. Open a terminal.

-- cd to the directory where you downloaded the files.
+3. cd to the directory where you downloaded the files.

-- Call python __main__.py .
+4. Call python __main__.py .
 (This may require you to specify a particular version of Python.)

+5. Relax and zen out.

 ![Request_response_sequence_diagram](https://github.com/PaulGreer1/Ripples/blob/main/PYTHON_RIPPLES_00001.png)